arungudelli/python.shiksha/content/es/tips/check-dictionary-key-existence.md

 Dictionaries are the Data structures of Python which consist of  key-value pairs which can be used to store data.

-Like other data structures in python, Dictionaries/Map also contains indexes called **Keys**.
+Like other data structures in Python, Dictionaries/Map also contains indexes called **Keys**.

 Keys can be both numeric as well as string but it can’t be of the form of a **mutable sequence** or object.